Manufacturer, Supplier & Exporter of

 These are just a few examples of the many applications of natural food colours in the food industry.
 Natural food colours offer a wide range of benefits, including safety, healthfulness, versatility, and visual appeal, and are becoming an increasingly popular choice among food manufacturers and consumers alike.

 About Megha International

-Looking for a Food Colour Exporter for brazil?
+Looking for a Natural food colour Exporter for brazil?

-Megha International (ISO 9001: 2008) Established in the year 1995, at Mumbai, India is the best Food Colour manufacturers in India that offers an extensive range of dyes in national as well as international Food Colour market.
+Megha International (ISO 9001: 2008) Established in the year 1995, at Mumbai, India is the best natural food colouring manufacturer in India that offers an extensive range of dyes in national as well as international Natural food colour market.
 Our research and development team carries out constant studies to develop products that reliably set us apart from our competitors and serve our clienteles best.
 With a remarkable focus on innovation and leveraging new-age expertise, we endeavour to sustain and develop a leading organization on a global scale.
-The company is a top food colour manufacturers in Mumbai, and is striving to deliver the finest quality of products to the consumers, while being environmentally sensitive.
+The company is a top Natural food colour manufacturers in Mumbai, and is striving to deliver the finest quality of products to the consumers, while being environmentally sensitive.

 Market Area of Megha International

-As a prominent Food Colour supplier, Megha International is proud to export FOOD COLOUR in a wide range of countries across the globe.
+As a prominent Natural food colour supplier, Megha International is proud to export NATURAL FOOD COLOUR in a wide range of countries across the globe.
 Our reach extends to many countries in Asia, including China, Vietnam, Singapore, Thailand, Malaysia, Korea, Philippines, Japan, and Indonesia.

 We also serve clients in the Middle East, such as UAE, Saudi Arabia, Kuwait, Qatar, Iraq, and Iran.